leahjia/NodeJS/README.md

 Tools

 ### System’s Approach to Testing and Configuration

-### Test Runner
-The NodeJS system has the Test Runner module that facilitates testing upon the JavaScript code, but these test files need to be set up and managed by the client/developer.
-This is a good place for developers to start when beginning their testing phase, because the the module is capable of delivering metrics on factors like code coverage, it supports mocking/spying/stubbing Objects within tests, it enables using both custom and built-in reporters; and it has syntax to supports organizing the tests– such as by compartmentalizing into describe/it blocks, subtests, and timed tests.
+The NodeJS system recently upgraded their __*Test Runner module*__ that facilitates testing upon the JavaScript code.
+The developer can import the testing module and begin unit testing on their code if they have the most recent version of Node installed.
+This is a good place for developers to start when beginning their testing phase, because the the module is capable of delivering metrics on factors like code coverage, it supports mocking/spying/stubbing Objects within tests, it enables using both custom and built-in reporters; and it has syntax to support organizing the tests– such as by compartmentalizing into describe/it blocks, subtests, and timed tests.

-### Testing Frameworks
-Developers can also integrate unit testing frameworks onto their Web Server Application, which is not only supported by NodeJS in a technical lens, but preferred by many developers given the simpler syntax of using frameworks such as Jest, Mocha, and Jasmine.
-*configuration work*
-*automated testing integration*
+Many developers prefer using alternative unit testing frameworks, such as Jest, Mocha, Chai, etc., which are also supported by the NodeJS system to import and use.
+These systems are often considered more flexible especially in terms of setting up automated tests.

+To formally set up testing within the web server application, the developer must first pick the testing framework they want to integrate their unit testing with.
+Upon firm decision, the developer then needs to import or install the framework using the command-line interface on their computer.
+To complete the framework installation, the developer will need to configure their package.json file, so that the application understands what module to use for testing procedures.
+From here, the developer can create their testing directory/files and begin the process of arranging, acting, and asserting upon their code.

 ## Applied Perspective